Omar4869/HomeLab/MiniProjects/WordPress xmlrpc.php access detection/README.md

 Note: The rule's effect typically takes around 15-20 minutes after enabling it to start generating alerts.

-# testing
+# Testing

 We can test the rule by using test_rule.py.
-After running we should see the following alert in Security Onion.
+After running the script we should see the following alert in Security Onion.

 ![results](https://raw.githubusercontent.com/omarbinmuhisen/HomeLab/refs/heads/main/images/021649.png?token=GHSAT0AAAAAAC55YEHD4QEJHSUIXANJMRQAZ4ZMYDQ)